ibm-s390-linux/s390-tools/rust/README.md

 ### What (third-party) crates can be used for s390-tools?
 A huge list of libraries are made available through Rusts' ecosystem and is one of many upsides.
-However, just like with Coding Style Guidlines, it is important to limit the usage of those libraries so that within a project, everyone is on the same page and that code written in Rust uses similar approaches.
+However, just like with Coding Style Guidelines, it is important to limit the usage of those libraries so that within a project, everyone is on the same page and that code written in Rust uses similar approaches.
 It makes it easier for code review and maintainability in general.